Perge is an ancient site of ruins in Turkey’s Antalya province.

 Perge Ruins, Antalya – Useful Info

-- Perge ruins are in Aksu, east of Antalya city centre
+- Perge ruins are in Aksu, east of Antalya city centre (see map below).

 - You can take a bus or dolmuş from Meydan in Antalya city centre to Aksu.
 Get off at the last stop and Perge is around 2 km from the stop.
-The metro line now also goes along this route.
+The tram line now also goes along this route.

 - Give yourself around 3 hours to explore the Perge ruins.